Skip to main content

 Arabicar.jsonar.schema.json

-Translation of storefront static content is achieved through translation keys in locale files.
+Translation of storefront content is achieved through the en.json file and translation of theme editor content is achieved through the en.schema.json file.
 Instead of hardcoding text, partners map user-facing messages, ensuring that storefronts automatically render text based on the customer’s selected language.

-Each locale (such as English or Hindi) has its own JSON file inside the Locale directory, mapping keys to their corresponding translations.
+Each locale file (such as English or Hindi) has its own JSON file inside the Locales directory, mapping keys to their corresponding translations.
 Each message displayed on the storefront is associated with a translation key.
-For example:

 • In locale/en.json file: